mc130c-att-com/ewebrtc-sdk/README.md

 3. Find the _Markdown Viewer_ extension and check `Allow access to file URLs.`
 4. Open this file using Chrome (open a new tab and drag the file to that tab)

-# Features

-The following features and functionality are available in the current release for all three supported calling types (AT&T Mobile Number, Virtual Number and Account ID):

-* Audio and video calling
-* Hold and resume call
-* Mute and unmute call
-* Outbound conference calling
-* Make a second call and switch calls
-* Move audio call to another registered endpoint (PC, tablet, or mobile phone using an AT&T Mobile Number)

-The following features will be added soon:

-* Move video call to another registered endpoint (PC, tablet, or mobile phone using an AT&T Mobile Number)
-* Transfer call
-* DTMF (dialing) tones
-* Upgrade or downgrade between audio and video
-* Firefox browser support

 # SDK Contents

 * `/node-dhs`: Node.js Developer Hosted Server (DHS)